mat-1/repl-talk-api/README.md

 + `content`
 The comment body.
 + `timestamp`
-The time the comment was created at.
+The time the comment was created at. (datetime.datetime object)
 + `can_edit`
 Indicates if the user can edit the comment.
 + `can_comment`